-Forget about personally following-up for updates or approvals from different departments!
+Forget about personally following up for updates or approvals from different departments!
 Adopt an efficient way of contacting and alerting all concerned with a single tap.
 Apps like KNOW has live multilevel notification system where everyone responsible–from the frontlines to the managers– are informed of news, announcements, or task assignments.
-This will enable your team from the valet driver to the room staff to provide a seamless and syncronized service to hotel guests.
+This will enable your team from the valet driver to the room staff to provide a seamless and synchronized service to hotel guests.

 3. Provide an effective platform to communicate.

 Say goodbye to paper forms that are easily misplaced and along with it are the guest concerns your staff were supposed to solve!
 Say hello to quick solutions and excellent customer service with KNOW’s internal communication system.
 Eliminate manual processes for solving concerns with a single tap!
 Stakeholders can also review chat information such as which rooms have no towels, still waiting for room service, or which guests have requested for early check-out–so they can deploy staff to expedite a fix.
 You’ll be getting more positive feedback from your hotel guests in no time!